curl/curl/docs/TheArtOfHttpScripting.md

  your local disk, modify the 'method' to a GET, and press the submit button (you could also change the action URL if you want to).

- You will then clearly see the data get appended to the URL, separated with a `?`-letter as GET forms are supposed to.
+ You then clearly see the data get appended to the URL, separated with a `?`-letter as GET forms are supposed to.

 # HTTP upload